Developer Blog

 1. Get API Credentials

-Sign in to the Developer Console and create an API key.
+Visit developers.ferni.ai/console and create an API key.
 Keys starting with pk_live_ are for production; pk_test_ keys work in sandbox.

-2. Make Your First API Call
+2. Make Your First Call

 curl https://api.ferni.ai/api/v2/developers/mcp-servers \